PseudoDistant/MCProjectHotbreak/README.md

 ## License

-CC0
+MIT

-Feel free to use the files from this mod (Currently a single mixin, but who knows, maybe I'll grow it in the future.) in any way you'd like. :)
+Feel free to use the files from this mod in any way you'd like. :)